Applying for Aid

 You will be notified via an amended award notice if any previous awards change as a result of this process.
 Verification is also required by the Immigration and Naturalization Service (INS) for all non-U.S. citizens.

 Financial need is the difference between the cost of attending CCLCM for one year (tuition, fees and cost of living) and your and your family’s resources to apply toward that cost.
-The Director of Financial Aid makes awards that equal this determined need.
+The Financial Aid Office makes awards that equals this determined need.
 When this award is added to the resources expected from you, your family and other outside sources, you can meet the basic cost of attendance.

 Your resource calculation is estimated using the principles recommended by Free Application for Federal Student Aid (FAFSA) and in accordance with federal government guidelines.
 You may borrow your expected contribution.